-We have established procedures for dealing with any inquiries or complaints relating to your investment in the Fund, however you should direct these to Perpetual Private in the first instance.
+If you have any inquiries or complaints relating to your investment in the Fund, you should direct these to Perpetual Private in the first instance.
 If Perpetual Private is unable to answer your query or resolve a complaint on your behalf, you can contact us directly.